What are your favorite brands? Apple? Disney? Trader Joe’s? What do they all have in common?

 Project a Strong Identity and Voice.

-Technical platforms may opt for the latter, while a social media app or video platform may assume the former, more easygoing tone.
+Technical platforms may opt for the latter, while a social media app or video platform may assume the former, more easygoing and conversational tone.

 Having your audience in mind is essential for deciding this.
 For example, a younger audience will find a greater connection with something more personal than technical.